Mutual funds and taxes: A primer to help lighten the load

 In order to determine whether you have a gain or loss on a sale or exchange, you must first know your "adjusted cost basis."
 That's because you will be taxed on the difference between the adjusted cost basis of the fund shares and the amount you received when you sold them.

-Under a federal law that took effect on January 1, 2011, financial institutions are now required to report cost basis for certain investments to investors, on Form 1099-B, which typically is made available to investors in January of the following year.
+Under a federal law that took effect on January 1, 2011, financial institutions are required to report cost basis for certain investments to investors, on Form 1099-B, which typically is made available to investors in January of the following year.
 The expanded Form 1099-B specifies whether a gain or loss was short-term or long-term.
 The cost-basis reporting requirements took effect for certain securities in 2011, and apply to mutual fund shares purchased on or after January 1, 2012.

 Previously, when an investor sold a position in a security or a fund, the investor's financial firm was required to report only the gross sale proceeds to the investor and to the Internal Revenue Service (IRS).
 It was typically up to the investor to track the cost basis and to calculate the capital gain or loss, and the resulting tax liability, for income tax purposes.
-The IRS typically gives you the choice of accounting methods to determine cost basis.
+The IRS generally gives you the choice of accounting methods to determine cost basis.

 FIFO, which stands for "first in, first out," means the shares you bought first are also the ones you sell first.